 The only place you can get a brand new UPC code is from GS1 (aka GS1.org, GS1.ca, etc.).

-The first time you “buy” a UPC code from GS1 they assign you a unique company prefix.
+If you buy UPC code from GS1 they assign you a unique company prefix.

 When you buy a UPC from resellers, like SpeedyBarCodes.com, BuyBarcodes.com, etc. you are using their company prefix.
 Most resellers promise that you are the only one with access to that UPC code and they sell them as “GS1 originated UPC codes.”